State Wind Bands

 About the program

-Students who play piccolo, flute, oboe, bassoon, clarinet, alto saxophone, tenor saxophone, baritone saxophone, french horn, trumpet, trombone, euphonium, tuba, double bass and percussion are eligible to apply.
+Students who play piccolo, flute, oboe, bassoon, clarinet, alto saxophone, tenor saxophone, baritone saxophone, french horn, trumpet, trombone, euphonium, tuba, double bass, electric bass and percussion are eligible to apply.

 Students will experience an intensive rehearsal schedule working with professional conductors and tutors in large ensemble and small sectional sessions to prepare for the performances.
 Music will be sent to students to prepare prior to the rehearsals.
 Music will be chosen to challenge the student’s technique and musicality.
 Approximately 65 students from across New South Wales will be selected for each ensemble.

-The State Wind Bands participate in The Arts Unit's Festival of Choral Music as performance opportunities.
+The State Wind Bands participate in The Arts Unit's Festival of Instrumental Music as performance opportunities.

-- For Senior Wind Band, a minimum of Grade 5 or equivalent is required.
+- For Senior State Wind Band, a minimum of Grade 5 or equivalent is required.

-- For Junior Wind Band, a minimum of Grade 3 or equivalent is required.
+- For Junior State Wind Band, a minimum of Grade 3 or equivalent is required.

 Travel and accommodation